pottekkat/personal-website/content/posts/encrypted-communication-with-gpg.md

 That's it!
 I'm not a security or cryptography expert, but I will probably look into where I can use these keys next.

-I will write a new article or update this if I use GPG keys anywhere else.
+I will write a new article or update this when I do so.